nfriend/website-3.0-docker/README.md

 - Copy the file into the new MySQL on the new server
 - Import the file into the new MySQL database

-Inspirograph consists of one MySQL database with one (very large) table.
+Inspiral Web consists of one MySQL database with one (very large) table.
 To export the data from the old server, SSH into the MySQL container using:

 ```bash